codehsbooks/apjava/Algorithms-and-Recursion/advanced-recursion.md

 (Source: https://en.wikipedia.org/wiki/Tower_of_Hanoi)

-Recursion is an important part of Computer Science, because it allows us to condense our code into a simple form.
+Recursion is an important part of Computer Science, because it allows us to condense our code into a simple, easy to read, form.

 ## Parts of a Recursive Method
 <hr>